MaxMa6150/ese5190-2022-lab2b-esp/lab/08_adps_protocol/README.md

 mov isr, null              ; Reset the input bit counter
 ```
 After adding this line, we can correctly get proximity readout.

+### Result

+The console can print out the proximity and color change.

+The result is shown in [youtube video].